Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Auburn's games this season have gone over 44.5 points seven of 10 times.
+- Auburn has combined with its opponents to put up more than 44.5 points in seven of 10 games this season.

-- South Carolina has combined with its opponents to score more than 44.5 points in five of nine games this season.
+- South Carolina's games have gone over 44.5 points in five of nine chances this season.

-- Saturday's over/under is 10.6 points lower than the two team's combined 55.1 points per game average.
+- The combined points per game average of the two teams, 55.1, is 10.6 points greater than Saturday's over/under.

-- The 46.5 points per game these two squads have allowed to opponents this season are 2.0 more than the 44.5 total in this contest.
+- This contest's over/under is 2.0 points fewer than the 46.5 these two squads combine to give up per game in 2021.

 - The Tigers and their opponents have scored an average of 54.8 points per game in 2021, 10.3 more than Saturday's total.